-In FY 2021-22, 14 agencies sponsored 157 shows throughout the BAWCSA service area for a total expenditure of \$93,315 including BAWSCA administration fees.
-A total of 32,439 children attended the assemblies from 102 different schools within the BAWSCA service area.
+In FY 2022-23, 14 agencies sponsored 172 shows throughout the BAWCSA service area for a total expenditure of \$102,555 including BAWSCA administration fees.
+A total of 34,355 children attended the assemblies from 111 different schools within the BAWSCA service area.
 The shows were generally very well received by schools and agencies alike.
-Due to the COVID-19 pandemic, many of the shows were offered virtually, which resulted in a larger capacity for shows and the ability to reach more students and schools.
-Post COVID, these shows are anticipated to return to an in-person format.
+A portion of the shows were offered virtually, which resulted in a larger capacity for shows and the ability to reach more students and schools.
+However, most shows have returned to an in-person format with the decision being up to the schools who choose to participate.